moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 ### Solution

-If you execute the binary with sloader, you might notice that even though the binary says it's PIE, the address of the binary loaded is always same, which often happens on some non-standard environments.
+If you execute the binary with sloader, you might notice that even though the binary says it's PIE, the address of the binary loaded is always the same, which often happens in some non-standard environments.

 ```
 gef> vmmap